Julien Donkey-Boy: Production

-Julien Donkey-Boy was the first American film made in accordance with the Danish filmmaking collective Dogme 95.
+Julien Donkey-Boy was the first American film made in accordance with the rules of the Danish filmmaking collective Dogme 95.
 Shot in New York on MiniDV tape, the film was transferred to 16mm film before being blown up to 35mm film for the master print.
+The camera used for filming was the Canon XL-1.
 Korine used this method to give the film a low-definition, grainy aesthetic.
 Much of the actors' dialogue was improvised.

 The film utilizes several cinematographic styles, including stop-motion photography, parallel cuts, and still photographs in order to tell its story.

-The film’s budget of $1.5 million was mostly spent on travel and work visas for Werner and Ewen, as well as post-production in Denmark.
+The film’s budget of $1.5 million was mostly spent on travel and work visas for Herzog and Bremner, as well as post-production in Denmark.

 Dogme 95

 Korine broke a few of the Dogme 95 rules in making the film.
 Dogme 95's tenets stipulate all the camerawork must be handheld, but this film uses hidden cameras that are technically not handheld.
 There is also the use of non-diegetic music (Oval's "Mediation" from Systemisch in the ice-skating scene, same group's "Shop In Store" from 94 Diskont).
 Finally, the film breaks the rule that the director must not be credited; however, the film only displays Harmony Korine's name and not an official director title.

 Despite these transgressions, the original Dogme 95 committee endorsed Julien Donkey-Boy.
-In an interview on the Epidemic DVD, Lars Von Trier, Dogme 95 co-creator, lauded Korine's ability to interpret the rules creatively.
+In an interview on the Epidemic DVD, Lars von Trier, Dogme 95 co-creator, lauded Korine's ability to interpret the rules creatively.

 Release

 The film premiered at the Venice Film Festival in September 1999.
-It received a limited release in Los Angeles at a single cinema on October 15, 1999; the film showed for a month's time at the Los Angeles Theatre, and grossed a total of $80.226 by that November.
+It received a limited release in Los Angeles at a single cinema on October 15, 1999; the film showed for a month's time at the Los Angeles Theatre, and grossed a total of $80,226 by that November.
 It was given a wide theatrical release in European countries the following year, particularly in France and the Netherlands.
 The film grossed $85,400 domestically and $7,042 in other countries for a worldwide total of $92,442.